 4. Books Plus Teaching/Mentoring/Coaching/Consultancy Model: Supported Learning

 This is true teaching, not just an information product.
-The time-honored way is through an educational establishment, like a university, but now it can happen online but it distinguishes itself from Model 3 by being real, active teaching in a supported learning environment, with the author, or another real person, correcting modules and exercises, giving feedback in a pedagogic framework, not information-plus-Facebook group (which has its own value but is different).
+The time-honored way is through an educational establishment, like a university or school, but now it can happen online too.
+It distinguishes itself from Model 3 by being active teaching in a supported learning environment, with the author, or another real person, correcting modules and exercises, giving feedback in a pedagogic framework, not information-plus-Facebook group (which has its own value but is different).

 5. Books Plus Reader Membership Model: Benefits For Close Readers